wesslen/prodigy-docker-template/README.md

 # Prodigy Docker Templates

 Docker templates for running Prodigy locally.
-This repo can be extended to run Prodigy on a cloud.
+This repo can be extended to run Prodigy on a cloud -- see the `digital-ocean` branch for an example.
 For more details, read [Prodigy's deployment docs](https://prodi.gy/docs/deployment).

 We recommend installing [Docker Desktop](https://www.docker.com/products/docker-desktop/), which can help managing images/containers, viewing logs, and easier start/run/close of containers.